nicktantk/tp/docs/UserGuide.md

 ### Marking a booking as unpaid: unmarkbooking

-Marks a booking as Not Paid.
+Marks a booking as Unpaid.

 **Format:**
 `unmarkbooking INDEX`